Government of Argentina

-Executive Branch
+Executive branch

-The current composition of the Executive Branch includes only the Head of State and President, formally given the power over the Administration to follow through with the interests of the Nation.
-The President is also the Chief of the Argentine Armed Forces.
+The current composition of the executive branch includes solely the president, who is the head of state and is formally given the power over the administration to follow through with the interests of the nation.
+The president is also the chief of the Argentine Armed Forces.

-The President and the Vice President are elected through universal suffrage by the nation considered as a whole.
-The Constitutional reform of 1994 introduced a two-round system by which the winning President-Vice President ticket has to receive either more than 45% of the overall valid votes, or at least 40% of it and a 10% lead over the runner-up.
+The president and the vice president are elected through universal suffrage by the nation.
+The constitutional reform of 1994 introduced a two-round system, more popularly known in the country as ballotage, by which the winning presidential ticket has to receive either more than 45% of the overall valid votes, or at least 40% of it and a 10% lead over the runner-up.
 In any other case, the two leading tickets get to face a second round whose victor will be decided by a simple majority.
-This mechanism was not necessary in the 1995 election, when it could have first come into use, nor in the 1999 election, nor in the last two presidential elections, occurred in 2007 and 2011.
-However, it was instrumental in the selection of Néstor Kirchner in 2003.
+This mechanism was not necessary in the 1995 election, when it could have first come into use, nor in the ones in 1999, 2007, 2011, and 2019.
+However, it was instrumental in the selection of Néstor Kirchner in 2003, of Mauricio Macri in 2015, and, most recently, of Javier Milei in 2023.

-The cabinet of ministers is appointed by the president, but is not technically part of the Executive Power.
-The Vice President belongs to the legislative branch, since the position also holds the presidency of the Senate.
+The cabinet of ministers is appointed by the president, but is not technically part of the executive power.
+The vice president belongs to the legislative branch, since they also hold the presidency of the senate.